stitchdata/docs/_integration-schemas/stripe/v1/transfers.md

     type: "string"
     description: "The ID of the balance transaction that describes the impact of the transfer on your account balance."
     foreign-key-id: "balance-transaction-id"

-  - name: "created"
-    type: "date-time"
-    description: "The time the transfer was created.
-Measured in seconds since the Unix epoch."

   - name: "currency"
     type: "string"